NCIP/annotation-and-image-markup/README.md

    * The AIM Template Builder is a Java application that allows you to build templates that are compatible with the AIM Model.
 Templates are a set of well-defined questions and answer choices that facilitate collecting information for a study.
 The AIM Template Builder has replaced the AIM Template Manager.
    * AIM on ClearCanvas Workstation is a reference implementation of the AIM Model.
 AIM on ClearCanvas Workstation demonstrat

-It is written in C, C++, Visual C++, Java using other technologies.
+It is written in C, C++, Visual C++, Java using XML and ClearCanvas Workstation.

 The goal of Annotation and Image Markup Project is to develop a mechanism, for modeling, capturing, and serializing image annotation and markup data that can be adopted as a standard by the medical imaging community.